stand-art/jaxn/Discussion.md

 ## Source Character Set

-The source character set (i.e., the Unicode code points that may be contained in the input data) consists of HTAB (0x09), the end-of-line characters (0x0A, 0x0D), and all code points from space except for the delete character (0x20-0x7E, 0x80-0x10FFFF).
+The source character set (i.e., the Unicode code points that may be contained in the input data) consists of HTAB (0x09), the end-of-line characters (0x0A, 0x0D), and all code points starting with space (0x20), except for `delete` (0x7F), i.e. (0x20-0x7E, 0x80-0x10FFFF).

-JSON allows 0x7F, although it is a control character.
+JSON allows 0x7F although it is a control character (and all other control characters are explicitly excluded).
-We consider this to be an error and JAXN does not allow 0x7F.
+We consider this a mistake in the JSON specification, and do not allow 0x7F in JAXN.

 If a JAXN parsers encounters a code point outside of the source character set, it must report an error.

 JAXN does not *require* any non-ASCII characters in the input data.
 All Unicode code points in the string values in the data model can be written in an escaped form in the input data.
-JAXN documents can therefore, like JSON documents, be restricted to ASCII without loosing expressiveness.
+JAXN documents can therefore, like JSON documents, be restricted to ASCII without losing expressiveness.

 ## Comments